-Disconnect the spark plug, or take precautions to ensure that the engine will remain inoperative while the pump is being serviced, and close all connecting valves.
+Disconnect the spark plug, or take other precautions to ensure that the engine will remain inoperative while the pump is being serviced, and close all connecting valves.
 Remove the volute drain plug (31) to drain the pump.

-Support the pump body, and remove the hex nuts (27) securing the volute casing (1) to the seal plate (28) and intermediate (13).
+Support the pump body, and remove the hex nuts (27) securing the volute casing (1) to the seal plate (28) and the intermediate (13).
 Separate the assemblies.
 Inspect the wear plate (30), and replace it if scored or worn.

-To loosen the impeller (2), tap the vanes in the direction of pump rotation with a block of wood or a soft-faced mallet or hammer.
+To loosen the impeller (2), use a block of wood or a soft-faced mallet or hammer, and tap the vanes in the direction of pump rotation.
 Unscrew the impeller, and replace it if cracked or badly worn.

-Remove the impeller adjusting shims (62).
+Remove the impeller adjusting shims (61).
 For ease of reassembly, tag and tie the shims, or measure and record their thickness.